swissmint/My-Tintenherz-Quiz/README.md

 ## Note:
 i dont know if this infringes on copyright <br>
-if you know then make a commit i'll look some time
+if you know then make a commit i'll look in some time